Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-academics_id131

-In the 2015-16 school year, the BPSD was once again recognized as a Great Expectations (GE) Model District -- meaning all nine sites in the district were named Model Schools.
-The district garnered the same honors during the three previous school years.
+Bartlesville Public School District was recognized, for the fifth consecutive year, as a Great Expectations Model District.
 As part of the qualification process, representatives from Great Expectations tour each school site, examine the culture of the school, and assess how GE practices and principles are being incorporated.
 To become a Model School, 90 percent or more of teachers must be implementing 100 percent of the GE practices in the classroom on a daily basis.
 Each school site met the demanding criteria outlined by GE, allowing the BPSD to be named a Model District for the fourth straight year.
 Learn more »